 Driver circuits consist of components required to turn on the TRIAC or transistors or thyristors in the output circuit.
 The output of the optocoupler is conditioned and the gate pulse needed to trigger the transistor is generated.

 The output section consists of semiconductor devices such as transistor or TRIAC or thyristor as an alternative to relay contacts.

 They have a wide range of classifications.
 Here, we have classified them based on their application as follows:

 Classification of relays

-These relays are used in the control circuits to switch any device/circuit when some condition is satisfied.
+Auxiliary or miniature relays are those used in the control circuits to switch any device/circuit when some condition is satisfied.
 It is the basic form of relays, with a coil and a set of contacts for switching.
-These relays are available in various contact configurations.
+They are available in various contact configurations.

 Latching relays hold the position of contacts indefinitely even if the supply to the coil is removed.
 It consists of two separate coils, one to latch and others to release.
 When current flows through the first coil (Coil A), the York gets magnetized and the armature is attracted towards the core.
 The York is made up of a special magnetic material that keeps the armature attracted even if the voltage applied to the coil is removed.

 In order to bring back the armature to its original position, voltage is applied to the second coil(Coil B).
 The second coil is wound over the York in such a way that the current flow through the coil generates magnetic flux opposite to the existing field.
 This weakens the existing magnetic field and the armature is released.
 Hence the contacts fall back to its original position.